-A Vermont power of attorney is a power of attorney form complies with Title 14 Chapter 123 of Vermont’s Statutes.
-These laws specifically outline the parameters of a legally enforceable power of attorney and ensures that the form, as well as its duties are protected under the law.
+A Vermont power of attorney is a legal document that must comply with Vermont law Title 14 Chapter 123.
+These laws specifically outline the parameters of a legally enforceable power of attorney.
+The laws ensure that the form, as well as its duties, are protected under the law.
 Here are some of the state’s power of attorney requirements:

 General Power of Attorney